RBAC Reference Guide¶

 3. "Real-time updates not working" / Watch API failing¶

-The experimental Watch API (enabled via Configure → Enable Watch API) uses long-lived HTTP streams and requires the watch verb on all monitored resources.
-The manifests/minimal/ set does not include watch verbs.
+The Watch API (enabled by default; toggled via Configure → Enable Watch API) uses long-lived HTTP streams and requires the watch verb on all monitored resources.
+The manifests/minimal/ set does not include watch verbs — without them the integration raises a repair issue and falls back to regular interval polling.

 # Verify watch permissions for key resources